Ramadan Duas You Need to Know in 2021

 أفطر عندكم الصائمون ، وأكل طعامكم الأبرار ، وصلت عليكم الملائكة [Ibn Majah]

 Ramadan is a time of sharing and breaking bread together.
-Most of us will open our fast by having Iftar with others, even whilst socially distancing from others.
+Most of us will open our fast by having Iftar with others.
 This beautiful dua for breaking your fast with others is not widely known, but great to remember.

 6. If you encounter Laylatul Qadr or generally on the final odd nights of Ramadan

 اللَّهمَّ إنَّك عفُوٌّ تُحبُّ العفوَ فاعْفُ عنِّي [Tirmidhi]